bilza2023/taleemPresentation/src/lib/PresentationObj/q.md

+if you look at the code of object below you will see statePlayStore which is a svelte store variable being managed by this object. i have 2 problems with this

+1: why cant statePlayStore be a objects varialble as  this.playState
+2: if we create more than 1 objects from this class all will be pointing to the same svelte store thus no data protection

 // BasePresentation.js
 //@ts-nocheck

 import Inspector from './Inspector';
-// Define constants for play states const PLAY_STATE = {
-    STOP: 0,
-    PLAY: 1,
-    PAUSE: 2
-};
+import { get } from 'svelte/store';
+import { statePlayStore } from './store';

 export default class BasePresentation {
     constructor(questionData) {
         this.questionData = questionData;
-        this.slides = questionData.slides; // this is an alias so not a problem
-        this.sound = null;
+        this.slides = questionData.slides; //this is an alias so not a problem this.sound = null;
         this.currentSlide = null;
         this.soundLoaded = false;